NovatecConsulting/SemanticSegmentation-Examples/README.md

 You get the DeepLab directory on this link: https://github.com/tensorflow/models/tree/master/research/deeplab

 When you run it, you can see a real-time segmentation of your webcam.

+**2. Carvana Image Masking Challenge: Training U-Net:**

+First of all you have to download the datasets of the Carvana Challenge: https://www.kaggle.com/c/carvana-image-masking-challenge
+Make sure, that you have installed all the needed libraries and frameworks like tensorflow-GPU and Keras.
+For this application, you will need a GPU.
+Run the provided Notebook (model_cnn) in the folder and train your model.